 Some Other Qualifying Rules

-- You can’t have access to an “affordable” plan through your employer or other sources.
-You can’t decline that insurance and opt in for Marketplace insurance instead so you qualify for the credit, at least unless the government agrees that the policy is out of your price range.
-COBRA, or the Consolidated Omnibus Budget Reconciliation Act, coverage is an exception to this rule.
+You can’t have access to an “affordable” plan through your employer or any other source.
+You can’t decline that insurance and opt in for Marketplace insurance instead so you qualify for the credit, at least unless the government agrees that the policy offered by your employer is out of your price range.
+COBRA coverage – the Consolidated Omnibus Budget Reconciliation Act – is an exception to this rule.

-- You can’t qualify for any coverage offered by a government program, such as Medicare or Medicaid.
+You can’t qualify for any coverage offered by a government program, either, such as Medicare or Medicaid.

 How Much Is the Credit?

 The PTC is based on your estimated household income – note the term "household" here – and the cost of the second-lowest silver plan offered by the Marketplace in the area where you live.
 A percentage of your household income is subtracted from the annual premium to determine your credit amount.

 You have a right to appeal the decision if you think the Marketplace has incorrectly calculated the amount of your credit, or if the Marketplace tells you that you don’t qualify.
 You can find the appropriate forms for an appeal on the HealthCare.gov website.